 Did a super moon sink the Titanic?

-However, many take with prejudice the convincing statements of scientists and even get to the point to base on a recently published theory claiming that the Titanic was sunk by a powerful super moon!
+However, many take the convincing statements of scientists with prejudice.
+Some people even get to the point to worry about the upcoming super moon, based on a recently published theory claiming that the Titanic was sunk by a powerful super moon!

 They add that this year’s perigee will occur exactly 100 years after the legendary shipwreck.
 If it means absolutely nothing to skeptics and just rational people, for superstitious individuals and fans of conspiracy theories, it is a real thing!

 So, the only thing is clear: the super moon of May 6 will be a unique observable phenomenon and will give us a fascinating celestial spectacle!